libgd/libgd/src/readme.txt

 /* Destroy image */
 gdImageDestroy(im);

+   gdImageGifToSink(gdImagePtr im, gdSinkPtr out) _(FUNCTION)_
+          gdImageGifToSink is called to write a GIF to a data "sink" (destination) other than a file.
+Usage is very similar to the gdImageGif function, except that the programmer provides a custom data sink.

+          The programmer must write an output function which accepts a context pointer, a buffer, and a number of bytes to be written as arguments.
+This function must write the number of bytes requested and return that number, unless an error has occurred, in which case the function should return -1.
+The programmer then creates a gdSink structure and sets the sink pointer to the output function and the context pointer to any value which is useful to the programmer.

+          The example below implements gdImageGif by creating a custom data source and invoking gdImageGifFromSink.

+static int stdioSink(void *context, char *buffer, int len) {
+        return fwrite(buffer, 1, len, (FILE *) context);
+}

+void gdImageGif(gdImagePtr im, FILE *out)
+{
+        gdSink mySink;
+        mySink.context = (void *) out;
+        mySink.sink = stdioSink;
+        gdImageGifToSink(im, &mySink);
+}

-   void gdImageGd(gdImagePtr im, FILE *out) (FUNCTION)
+   void gdImageGd(gdImagePtr im, FILE *out) _(FUNCTION)_
           gdImageGd outputs the specified image to the specified file in the gd image format.
 The file must be open for writing.
-Under MSDOS, it is important to use "wb" as opposed to simply "w" as the mode when opening the file, and under Unix there is no penalty for doing so. gdImageGif does not close the file; your code must do so.
+Under MSDOS and all versions of Windows, it is important to use "wb" as opposed to simply "w" as the mode when opening the file, and under Unix there is no penalty for doing so. gdImageGif does _not_ close the file; your code must do so.

           The gd image format is intended for fast reads and writes of images your program will need frequently to build other images.
-          It is not a compressed format, and is not intended for general use.
+          It is _not_ a compressed format, and is not intended for general use.

 ... inside a function ...